Fix "The bookmarks and history system will not be functional" error message

 The most common causes of this error are another program using the file or a problem with the file that was caused when the computer was shut off unexpectedly (like a power failure).
 The good news is that most of the time, simply restarting your computer and then restarting Firefox is the fix for both problems.

-If restarting your computer doesn’t take care of things, you can fix this by having Firefox create a new places database for you.
+If restarting your computer doesn’t take care of things, you can fix this by having Firefox create a new places and favicon database for you.
 Don’t worry, it’s not as hard as it sounds.